USA eSIM Guide for International Travellers: Plans and Setup

 - Las Vegas — Excellent coverage on the Strip and downtown.
 Coverage on the drive to/from Las Vegas across the Mojave can be very patchy.

 - Hawaii — Good coverage on Oahu (Honolulu).
-Maui, Kauai, and Big Island have good coverage in coastal towns; remote and mountainous areas are limited.
+Maui, Kauai, and the Big Island have good coverage in coastal towns; remote and mountainous areas are limited.

 - Alaska — Coverage is primarily around Anchorage and major towns.
 Remote wilderness has no coverage.
 Download offline maps before any backcountry travel.